CognitiveScale/cortex-fabric-examples/profiles-sdk-examples/join-connections/README.md

 ## Running locally against a Cortex Cluster

-**Note**: Because this is running outside the Cortex Cluster you will need to know the value of any Secrets used by the connections and.
+**Note**: Because this is running outside the Cortex Cluster you will need to know the value of any Secrets used by the connections.
 For access to Cortex Secrets, see [Running as a Skill](#running-as-a-skill).

 ### Prerequisites